Chubek/chubek/README.md

 2. Extensibility of software through tooling;
 3. Specification of software through semantically active meta-languages;

 Below is a list of my work, mostly hand-made, and at the end, my AI slop.
-I have recently began making AI slop with Agentic AI.
+I have recently began making AI-generated applications with Agentic AI.
 As a form of therapy, given the topsy-turvey world of the yesterday's tomorrow.
 I have written some good stuff, but I still don't *own* them and I don't take honor in them.
-This text before you right now begins with a list of **real software** that I have toiled over, and at the end, I list my AI slop.
+This text before you right now begins with a list of **real software** that I have toiled over, and at the end, I list my AI application.

 I have registered `warble.ir` because IRNIC domains are so damn cheap, and I don't have time to edit this page on a daily basis, so I won't make any topical references about why it's so cheap.
 I used my own server as the authorative nameserver.
 I am a staunch supporter for self-hosting, especially when the entire world (that is, the country ran by a strain of Seventh-Day Adventists who survived Waco, and relabled themselves as "Evangelicals", and mess up the world for the second coming of their Lord and Savior, who, I swear, would never 'turn the other cheek' on these degenerates, and will never 'take the speck out of [his] eye before taking the plank out of your friends' --- in fact, he will shove the plank up their wazoo) has sanctioned you.
 I have decided to make a whole project for self-hosting --- of course, using the slop machine --- a project I call "Syntra" and its a suite of tools for self-hosting.
 I plan on only mirroring my Git repos here when Syntra is done.
 Visit [Syntra's page on Warble](https://warble.ir/syntra) to remain lit and woke of Syntra's development.